Contact Info

 Raw Data Tools - Latency Adjustment Tool

-In Hydromagic, latency is the difference in time between taking a measurement and the time that this data is received and processed at one of the Hydromagic plugins.
+In Hydromagic, latency is the difference in time between taking a measurement and the time this data is received and processed by one of the Hydromagic plugins.
 For example, this is when a GNSS receiver calculates the position and when Hydromagic is ready to write the data record to disk.

 The latency adjustment tool can be found on the data correction page of the Sounding Wizard